HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ### Latest Updates (CF229)

 For CF229, we have upgraded few NPM Libraries for Code Maintanence.
 These changes have no impact on the current workings of DXClient.

+For a complete history of features added in each release, see the [Feature Release History](#feature-release-history) section.

 ### Architecture